keycmd is one particular implementation of the command

 Then set encryption_key_command

-so it points
+in postgresql.conf so it points

-to key_listener
+to key_listener:

 encryption_key_command = '/usr/local/bin/key_listener --certs /home/postgres/certs'